blocklessnetwork/sdk-rust/README.md

-# Blockless-sdk-rust
+# Blockless SDK for Rust

 ![](blockless.png)

-### How to build
+### How to Build the Project

-1. Install the rust with rustup, please visit the site 'https://rustup.rs/'.
+1. Install Rust using rustup by visiting the website [https://rustup.rs/](https://rustup.rs/).

-2. Use follow command for build the project.
+2. To build the project, use the following command:

 ```bash
 $ cargo build
 ```

-HTTP example
+### HTTP Example

 ```rust
 use blockless_sdk::*;